cmackeen/cmackeen.github.io/docs/aboutme.md

 have been crudely teaching myself violin.

 In 2016 I joined the UC Santa Cruz ice hockey team for it's first year in the ACHA.
-As a graduate student, I played the role of "wiley veteran" initially but soon grew into "mean mackeen" in the corners.
 The second season we were much improved and  even notched a win in the PCHA playoffs in Tahoe, I am proud of the banana slugs who put the time into organizing this team in Santa Cruz.